philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 Scripts are adapted from Nina Therkildsen's lab's genomic-data-analysis repository (https://github.com/therkildsen-lab/genomic-data-analysis).

-## Start by identifying a list of SNPs for further analysis.
+# Start by identifying a list of SNPs for further analysis.

 This SNP list was generated to ensure that analyses are run on the same loci across all 4 populations.

 Unless otherwise noted, this list of SNPs was used for all subsequent analyses.

+Filters used to generate a list of SNPs: minimum depth filters that corresponded to 1x per individual, maximum depth filters corresponding to 15x per individual, a minimum individual filter of 50% of the total number of individuals (111), a map quality filter of 30, a minimum allele frequency filter of 0.001, and a SNP p-value of 10-6.

+Transitions were excluded in all subsequent analyses.

-## Get genotype likelihoods and generate a BEAGLE file for all populations.
+# Get genotype likelihoods and generate a BEAGLE file for all populations.

 Beagle file for all populations will be used for population structure (PCANGSD).

+# PCANGSD- PCA and Admixture analyses

+Running PCANGSD for PCA and Admixture analysis.
+The MAP test yielded K=2 as most supported.
+Admixture was also set manually to run for K=3-5 (using the e= argument).

+# Get genotype likelihoods, site allele frequencies, and minor allele frequecies for each population.
+Site allele frequencies (.saf) files are needed to calculate the SFS and genetic diversity metrics.

+# Generate the site frequency spectrum (SFS) for each population.
+Generated a folded SFS because we did not have a known ancestral state genome.

+# Calculate per-site thetas using the saf2theta command.

+# Calculate neutrality test statistics using the do_stat command.

+The output .thetas.idx.pestPG file is used for statistical analysis in R. Since we are using a folded SFS (unknown ancestral state), we are able to generate Watterson's theta (thetaW), nucleotide diversity (thetaD), and Tajima's D.